Introduction of Three-Tier AWS Architecture

 An Internet Gateway is a highly available, horizontally scaled, yet redundant VPC component.
 It enables communication between the instances in your VPC and the internet using VPC route tables for internet-routable traffic.
 It supports IPv4 and IPv6 traffic and does not cause bandwidth limitations or availability risks to your network traffic.

 You can attach only one internet gateway per VPC.
-You are not charged additionally for the internet gateway in your account.
+You are also not charged for the internet gateway in your account.

 Go to the left-hand drop-down menu and select Internet Gateway.
 Choose to Create internet gateway, give it a name, and finish by clicking Create internet gateway.